sourcenetwork/defradb/README.md

 - `peer-key` Ed25519 private key (required)
 - `encryption-key` AES-128, AES-192, or AES-256 key (optional)

-A secret to unlock the keyring is required on start and must be provided via the `DEFRADB_KEYRING_SECRET` environment variable.
-If a `.env` file is available in the working directory, the secret can be stored there or via a file at a path defined by the `--keyring-secret-file` flag.
+A secret to unlock the keyring is required on start and must be provided via the `DEFRA_KEYRING_SECRET` environment variable.
+If a `.env` file is available in the working directory, the secret can be stored there or via a file at a path defined by the `--secret-file` flag.

 The keys will be randomly generated on the inital start of the node if they are not found.